The birth team always consists of at least two people - at least one of

 licensed midwife, of course).
 If there is a senior student that you would

-arrangement.
-Keep in mind that all care provided by Nurturing Hearts Birth
+and she will make that happen for you.
+Keep in mind that all care provided by

-Services is under a midwife's supervision and she is ultimately responsible
+Nurturing Hearts Birth Services is under a midwife's supervision and she is

 Stephanie Soderblom, LM, CPM